couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 Index-Coordinator should compute the restart-timestamp and use them to start the stream.

-* before computing the restart timestamp, the indexer manager pause processing any request that require membership change (e.g. startup/shutdown index nodes).
+* before computing the restart timestamp, the index manager pause processing any request that require membership change (e.g. startup/shutdown index nodes).
 * Index-Coordinator first need to generate a participant list of the active local indexer (aka index node).